Note: This is Part 1 of my 2-part Guide To Selling Stocks series. To see Part 2, click here.

 This is not a simple question to answer.

-The Most Common Advice Out There On When To Sell A Stock (And Why It Can Drive You Crazy)
+The Most Common Bad Advice On When To Sell A Stock (And Why It Can Drive You Crazy)

 First, let’s take a look at some of the advice you may have come across: